nicolodiamante/dispatch/README.md

 ## Notes

+#### GPT-4

-- Currently, to use GPT-4, you need to [join a waitlist][gpt-4-wailist].
+Currently, to use GPT-4, you need to [join a waitlist][gpt-4-wailist].
 Once you have joined it, you will receive a confirmation email.
 After that, you will have to wait for an invitation to use the GPT-4 API.
 If you qualify to use it, you will see the GPT-4 model option for testing in the playground backend.
 Otherwise, if you do not have the qualifications, you should choose to use the GPT-3.5-Turbo model instead.

+#### ElevenLabs

-- ElevenLabs offers nine distinct voices to customise for your unique needs.
+ElevenLabs offers nine distinct voices to customise for your unique needs.
 Try them out [here][elevenlabs-voices] – please note that this will use the 10,000 characters of the free account.
 Once you identify the voice that suits you best, you can assign it to your Shortcut.

 <br/>